Sustainability

 In our daily processes and procedures, we have been endeavouring for years to reduce waste and to procure and use goods and operating materials in a resource-saving and sustainable manner.
 Where technically possible, we are constantly replacing consumables and packaging materials with environmentally friendly alternatives.
 Constant dialogue with suppliers, partners and customers on the subject of sustainability is part of our daily work and in line with our ecological responsibility.

-Our products means that we are very positive about sustainability
+Our merchandise means that we are very positive about sustainability per se:

-Preserving, fermenting, homemade products and baking in glass reduce packaging waste and lower global transport costs.
+Preserving, fermenting, homemade products and baking in jars reduce packaging waste and lower global transport costs.

 Jars and bottles are durable and reusable.
 If damaged, they can be simply and easily recycled.